dotm/dotm.github.io/book.md

 # Malcolm Gladwell's books
 Reading Malcolm Gladwell's books is a strange experience.
 First, you see the title and expect to get a specific insight from the book.
 Let's call the specific insight: point X (as in X mark the spot).
 Then you start reading.
 The first few chapters seem to move toward X. But then, you realize that Malcolm takes you around the X spot and give interesting insights other than X. At the end of the journey, you feel satisfied, but, looking back, you realize that you never get to X!

-Malcolm Gladwell's books I've read: Outliers*, Tipping Point, David and Goliath*
+Malcolm Gladwell's books I've read: Outliers, Tipping Point, David and Goliath

 ----